TheSheepfolder/WiimoteThing/README.md

 On World Tour/GH5 guitars, the touch bar can be enabled and disabled by pressing the + and - buttons on the wiimote, respectively.
 When enabled, the touchbar will be mapped to the regular frets.

-- Please note that the touchbar is not the best and may be very finnicky!
+- Please note that the touchbar sucks and may be very finnicky!
 WiimoteThing has no ability to fix this, as it just simply takes the data it gets and translates it directly.

 ## Troubleshooting